After a fantastic Milwaukee Road 261 chase from Breckenridge to Wilmar, Bill Compton and I drove to Currie, Minnesota.

 Museum view.

 Southern Minnesota Railroad Company 2-6-0 13 is really Ferrocarril de Salavery y Trujillo 2-6-0 No. 6 built by Baldwin in 1876.
 Much later in its career, it was sold to John Pettingill in Ellenville, New York then in 1972, was sold to an individual in Green Bay, Wisconsin then in 1974, was sold to Marriot Corporation in Dayton, Ohio.
 Five years later, it was moved to Gurnee, Illinois and in 1983, donated to the Illinois Railway Museum.
-In 1986, it was sold to Robert Phillippe who later sold it to the Prairie Expo Museum in Worthington, Minnesota before it finally came to Currie.
+In 1986, it was sold to Robert Phillippe, who later sold it to the Prairie Expo Museum in Worthington, Minnesota before it finally came to Currie.

 Albert Lea Minneapolis and St. Louis Railway station built in 1915.

-Chicago Great Western Mason City station.
+Chicago Great Western Mason City station built in 1950.

-Milwaukee Road Mason City station.
+Milwaukee Road Mason City station built in 1889.

-Minneapolis & St Louis 2-8-0 457 built by Alco in 1912.
-This steam engine saw service in Minnesota and Iowa, and hauled troop trains during World War II but by late 1950, the railroad had dieselised and 457 was sold to the American Crystal Sugar Company in Mason City, Minnesota, where it was used to switch carloads of sugar beets during the annual beet harvest season.
-In September 1959, it was moved to its current location in East Park in Mason City.
-From here Bill and I stopped at Hardee's so I could get dinner then checked into the Days Inn for the night.
-I had my boarding pass printed and I was TSA Pre-check so was a happy camper.
+American Crystal Sugar Company 2-8-0 457 1959, nee Minneapolis & St Louis 457, built by American Locomotive Company in 1912.
+It saw service in Minnesota and Iowa and hauled troop trains during World War II but, by late 1950, the railroad had dieselised and the steam engine was sold to the American Crystal Sugar Company in Mason City, Minnesota, where it was used to switch carloads of sugar beets during the annual beet harvest season.
+Exactly when 457 was last used is unknown but in September 1959, it was moved to its current location in East Park.
+The Mason City Noon Rotary Club funded relocation resulting in the locomotive’s nickname of "Rotary Cannonball".

-RETURN TO THE MAIN PAGE
+| RETURN TO THE MAIN PAGE |